the-sides/the-sides/README.md

 ## My Work
 I've been fortunate enough to work with fantastic designers at Pyxl to build out their visions.

-[Brownlee](https://brownlee.co) - An Shopify Plus, Next.js Headless Ecommerce
+[Brownlee](https://brownlee.co) - A Next.js Shopify Plus Headless Ecommerce

 [Trimech](https://trimech.com) - WordPress Woocommerce site with Vue.js search and archive functionalities